jju/stubbl/teams/kickingmules.md

 ### Management

-Pico Corp picked up the sponsorship of the mules who'd been a very effectively run community team.
+Pico Corp picked up the sponsorship of the Mules who'd been a very effectively run community team.

+Interesting fact: The Kicking Mules were not named after an animal but a machine.
+The team originated in the workshop of an Orolk factory where there was a finickymachine known as the Kicking Mule.
+After a series of injuries that were ignored by Orolk a worker was killed on the job, getting her head smashed in by the machine.
+The workers rose up and endured a brutal strike for labour protections and workplace safety.
+This became practically its own gang war, but eventually the workers prevailed.
+The Kicking Mule became the mascot for their BludBol team  with the symbol of a red bloody skull and grim-set black jaw so the players wouldn't forget how they came to be the toughest bunch of goons in the Stacks.

 ### Fans